Serial Port Interface Description. Flow control. Data Flow

 RS-232 or EIA-232, etc.

-The serial port (not the USB) is usually a RS-232-C, EIA-232-D, or EIA-232-E. These three are almost the same thing.
+The serial port (not the USB) is usually an RS-232-C, EIA-232-D, or EIA-232-E. These three are almost the same thing.
 The original RS (Recommended Standard) prefix became EIA (Electronics Industries Association) and later EIA/TIA after EIA merged with TIA (Telecommunications Industries Association).
-The EIA-232 spec provides also for synchronous (sync) communication but the hardware to support sync is almost always missing on PC's.
-The RS designation is obsolete but is still widely used.
-EIA will be used in this howto.
+The EIA-232 spec also provides for synchronous (sync) communication, but the hardware to support sync is almost always missing on PCs.
+The RS designation is obsolete, but is still widely used.
+EIA will be used in this how-to.
 Some documents use the full EIA/TIA designation.

 Data Flow (Speeds)